jianshuyao/Pandas-Connect/README.md

 # [Pandas Connect]

-For some time now, we have a burning desire to help students get reliable career information, as well as recommend modules to take based on their future career interests.
+For some time now, we have a burning desire within us to help students get reliable career information for their career planning.

-We brainstormed about things you actually need to make well informed decisions for your career, and perfected the idea following feedback from your fellow NUS peers.
-Ultimately, information chosen are handpicked and optimised for you.
+We brainstormed about the critical information to include, and perfected the idea following feedback from our fellow NUS peers.

-With that, we present to you, a professional career advisory platform.
+With that, we present to you, a professional career advisory platform - Pandas Connect.
+All information found on Pandas Connect are specially handpicked and optimised for you.

 Share our vision in connect students to a brighter future through Pandas Connect.

 Let us know what you think and what we can improve below!